falconmick/tdd-demo/slides.md

 <!--
 ### v19 faker doesnt like extensions

 All that remains in our little demo is to add in logging for invalid cars!
-I am injecting the standard ILogger interface and also have chosen to implement the ILogger into the constructor because it makes sense to do so even though technically to get the test to go red and fail we could have just skipped the full setup.
-It just makes sense to do common sense things once in a while.

 {click}